Sandy Koufax: Early years (1955–1960)

+During his first spring training, Koufax struggled with his new training regime and suffered from a sore arm most of the time.
+Having pitched fewer than twenty games in the sandlots and college combined, he did not know a lot about pitching, such as how to properly field a ball, how to hold a runner on base, or even pitching signs, later saying, "The only signs I knew were one finger for fastball and two for a curve, and here there were five or six signs."

 Having injured his ankle in the last week of spring training, Koufax was placed on the disabled list for 30 days; he would be activated by the Dodgers on June 8.
 To make room for him, they optioned their future Hall of Fame manager, Tommy Lasorda, to their Triple-A affiliate, the Montreal Royals.
 Lasorda would later joke that it took "one of the greatest left-handers in history" to keep him off the Dodgers major league roster.

 Koufax made his major league debut on June 24, 1955, against the Milwaukee Braves, with the Dodgers trailing 7–1 in the fifth inning.
 Johnny Logan, the first batter Koufax faced, hit a bloop single.
 Eddie Mathews bunted back to the mound, and Koufax threw the ball into center field.
 He then walked Henry Aaron on four pitches to load the bases before striking out Bobby Thomson on a 3–2 fastball for his first career strikeout.
 Koufax ended up pitching two scoreless innings, inducing a double play to end the bases-loaded threat and picking up another strikeout in a perfect sixth.

 Koufax's first start was on July 6, the second game of a doubleheader against the Pittsburgh Pirates.
 He lasted only 4.2 innings, giving up eight walks.
 He did not start again for almost two months.

 On August 27, Koufax threw a two-hit, 7–0 complete game shutout against the Cincinnati Redlegs for his first major league win.
 He struck out 14 batters and allowed only two hits.
 His only other win in 1955 was also a shutout, a five-hitter against the Pirates on September 3.

 In his rookie year, Koufax threw 41.2 innings in 12 appearances, striking out 30 batters and walking 28, with a record of 2–2 and 3.02 earned run average.
 The Dodgers went on to win the National League pennant and the 1955 World Series over the New York Yankees, the first title in franchise history; however, even though he was on the World Series roster, Koufax did not appear in the series.
 During the fall, he had enrolled in the Columbia University School of General Studies, which offered night classes in architecture; after the final out of Game 7, Koufax went straight to Columbia to attend class.